Swiss in Yasni Exposé of Felix Abt

 globalpost.com 2010-06-25 +

-SmartBrief on Leadership.
+Invalid URL: SmartBrief on Leadership.
 Innovative Ideas.
 Ahead of the Curve

 Global Perspective / How to get ahead in the Hermit Kingdom / Swiss businessman Felix Abt has a remarkable CV: he's the founder of the Pyongyang Business School and chief of North Korea's de facto chamber of commerce.
 He says the world's businesses should be doing more to find ways around sanctions and engage with North Korea.
 "Foreigners engaging with North Koreans are change agents," he adds. - More on SmartBrief, May 20, 2010